 - I work at a job I love.

-- I drive a new vehicle, and have no loan.
+- I drive a new vehicle and have no loan.

 - My children have the things they need and I can provide them with the things they want.

-You will find that the 5-Year Plan will start to influence and reinforce your day to day decisions regarding debt, cash, your budget and how you think about money.
+You will find that the Five-Year Plan will start to influence and reinforce your day to day decisions regarding debt, cash, your budget and how you think about money.
 It becomes a guidepost on your journey for where you want to be in five years and a motivator for staying focused and consistent in your day to day efforts.

-When Pigs Fly is an idiom, a phrase that is used to describe something that won’t happen, or is impossible to have happen.
+When Pigs Fly is an idiom, a phrase that is used to describe something that won’t happen or is impossible to have happened.
 As you work to pay off debt and save cash there will be times when the task at hand can seem almost impossible (When Pigs Fly).
 However, keep this in perspective.
-Many have been successful at paying off debt, saving cash and creating a new lifestyle for themselves – you will to.
+Many have been successful at paying off debt, saving cash and creating a new lifestyle for themselves – you will too.
 If you can establish a Five-Year Plan and let that plan motivate and guide you on a day to day basis, you too will achieve your goal of financial freedom, and then pigs WILL Fly.

 How do you stay motivated?
 Add your comments below.